oracle/rwloadsim/docs/ORACLENET.md

 ### Stand alone executables

-The three utilities are distributed as completely stand alone executables in the file generated-linux-x86_64-bin-3.0.3.tgz.
+The three utilities are distributed together with other as completely stand alone executables in the file generated-linux-x86_64-bin-3.0.4.tgz.
 It only contains the three files, and they can be used without a complete installation of rwloadsim, as long as there is an Oracle client environment that can be an ordinary installation or an Instant Client installation.